Search Blogs

 Ranking: #40 in QS World University Rankings

 Founded in 1852, Tufts University is also one of the most expensive colleges in the US.
-Located in the heart of Greater Boston, Tufts offers a close-knit community, 4 welcoming campuses, and a global network of accomplished alumni.
-The university has more than 120,000 alumni working as leaders, mentors, and doctors around the world.
-Offering 56 doctoral programs, 104 master’s courses, and 56 certificate programs, students can choose from an array of disciplines, including Anthropology, Chemistry, Astrophysics, Mathematics, and Computer Science.
-The costs breakdown includes room & board $18,294, fees $1664, books & supplies $1320, and personal expenses $5,000.
+Located in the heart of Greater Boston, Tufts offers a close-knit community, 4 welcoming campuses, & a global network of accomplished alumni.
+The university has more than 120,000 alumni working as leaders, mentors, & doctors around the world.
+Offering 56 doctoral programs, 104 master’s courses, & 56 certificate programs, students can choose from an array of disciplines, including Anthropology, Chemistry, Astrophysics, Mathematics, & Computer Science.
+The costcosts breakdown includes room & board $18,294, fees $1664, books & supplies $1320, & personal expenses $5,000.
+Tufts University graduates report a median starting salary of approximately $73,000 per year.

 7. Barnard College